 The VA rating of the transformer should be based on the intended load, while also taking into account the power dissipated by the voltage regulator.
 For example, if the desired output voltage is 5V, and the intended load will draw 100mA of current, then the power consumed by the load is:

 (5V * 0.1A) = 0.5WThe power loss on the voltage regulator is the voltage dropped across it, multiplied by the current passing through it.
 For a transformer with 9V secondary voltage, the rectified DC voltage is approximately:

 (9V * 1.4142) = 13VSubtract 2V from that figure for the bridge rectifier drop, and subtract the 5V output, we find that the voltage drop across the regulator to be 6V.
 Multiply that by the current of 0.1A and the power dissipation would be 0.6W.

 (0.5W + 0.6W) = 1.1WFrom this figure, it would be appropriate to choose a 1.5VA transformer to allow losses in the transformer itself.
 You should go through this calculation for the specfic voltage and current for your application.

-Even though the voltage regulator is rated for 1A to 1.5A, it is recommended that the voltage regulator not be subjected to power dissipation of over 1.5W (continous duty) with the default heatsink.
+Even though the voltage regulator is rated for 1A to 1.5A, it is recommended that the power dissipation on the regulator to be kept below 1.5W (continuous duty) with the default heatsink.
 For higher current applications please use the σ11 or σ22 power supply.